nprapps/nprapps.github.com/_posts/2019-01-04-dailygraphics-update-and-next.markdown

 ---
 layout: post
-title: "Dailygraphics: Updates And Upgrades For 2019 And Beyond"
+title: "Dailygraphics: Updates and upgrades for 2019 and beyond"
 description: "We're rolling out updated and new versions of our dailygraphics rig."

 author: Thomas Wilburn